 Under the bilateral agreements between the EU and Switzerland, the animals must comply with the requirements of Directive 92/65/EEC.

-The veterinary officer in the country of origin must send an electronic TRACES notification.
+For salamanders and newts, the veterinary officer in the country of origin must send an electronic TRACES notification.
 The cantonal authority must record the establishment of destination in Switzerland in the TRACES electronic system before the first import takes place (see below “Health certificate / TRACES”).

 The animals must show no sign of disease.